anetasie/sherpa-src/pkg/sherpa/sherpa/README.txt

 The new Sherpa can be downloaded, built, installed, and used independently of CIAO.
 If you use Sherpa this way, you won't have access to CRATES I/O, ChIPS plotting, 2D region, or dynamic grouping but all other functionality will be available.
-The current (CIAO 4.2.1) source tarball is sherpa-4.2.1.tar.gz.
+The current (CIAO 4.4) source tarball is sherpa-4.4.0.tar.gz.
 It has the following prerequisites:

     * Required:
-          o GCC compilers with g77/gfortran/g95 3.4.5 or later o or Sun Studio with f77/f95 WS 10 or later o or Xcode with g77/gfortran/g95 3.1.2 or later o Python 2.6.2 or later
+          o GCC compilers with g77/gfortran/g95 3.4.5 or later o or Sun Studio with f77/f95 WS 10 or later o or Xcode with g77/gfortran/g95 3.1.2 or later o Python 2.7.X or Python 2.6.X
-          o NumPy 1.3.0 or later
+          o NumPy 1.5.1 or later
-          o FFTW3 3.2.1 or later (be sure to build with "--enable-float" also)
+          o FFTW3 3.3 or later (be sure to build with "--enable-float" also)
     * Optional:
-          o DS9 5.6 or later (SAO imager) o XPA 2.1.9 or later (for DS9 communication) o XSPEC 12.5 (for the XSPEC model functions) o PyFITS 1.3/2.1.1 or later (for non-DM FITS I/O) o matplotlib 0.98.5.2 or later (for plotting and imaging, be sure to set "interactive=True" in ~/.matplotlib/matplotlibrc) o IPython (for a nicer interactive interface; this is distributed
+          o DS9 5.6 or later (SAO imager) o XPA 2.1.9 or later (for DS9 communication) o XSPEC 12.7.0 (for the XSPEC model functions) o CCfits 2.3 (for use in XSPEC models) o CFITSIO 3.27 (for use in XSPEC models) o PyFITS 1.3 or later (for non-DM FITS I/O) o matplotlib 0.98.5.2 or later (for plotting and imaging, be sure to set "interactive=True" in ~/.matplotlib/matplotlibrc) o IPython (for a nicer interactive interface; this is distributed